Acute Kidney Injury (AKI)

 • Severe electrolyte abnormalities cannot otherwise be controlled (eg, potassium > 6 mmol/L)

-• Pulmonary edema persists despite drug treatment
+• Pulmonary edema persists despite treatment with medication

 • Metabolic acidosis is unresponsive to treatment